bcrowe/growl/README.md

 ### Builders

-There are a few available `Builers` that come with this package...
+There are a few available `Builder`s that come with this package...

 #### BryanCrowe\Growl\Builder\GrowlNotifyBuilder